SENsory

 at Edith Neville School

-In partnership with Somers Town History Club we facilitated lessons, activities and screen printing workshops for the children of Edith Neville Primary School.
+In partnership with the Somers Town History Club, we facilitated lessons, activities, and screen-printing workshops for the children of Edith Neville Primary School.

-The visual focus of these workshops was rooted in discussions with the members of the history club about who and what have been historically defining in the area.
-The resulting subjects were: Edith Neville and Family Life, the former being who Edith Neville School is named after; Mary Woolstencraft and Women’s Equality; Basil Jellicoe and Housing, Elizabeth Garret Anderson and Healthcare; Gilbert Bayes and Public Art; and finally the Transport Network, based on Somers Town unique proximity between three of the country’s most important stations, Euston, St Pancras and Kings Cross.
+The visual focus of these workshops stemmed from discussions with history club members about the people and events that have shaped the area.
+The resulting subjects were: Edith Neville and Family Life (the school's namesake); Mary Wollstonecraft and Women's Equality; Basil Jellicoe and Housing; Elizabeth Garrett Anderson and Healthcare; Gilbert Bayes and Public Art; and the Transport Network, based on Somers Town's unique proximity to three major railway stations: Euston, St Pancras, and King's Cross.

-Lessons and art activities were then delivered and tailored to school years 1-6.
-Each lesson was a mixture of presented information, questions and answers, and a pre-recorded storytelling segment, that connected the before mentioned themes to different cultural references such as nursery rhymes, Charles Dickens and even Sesame Street.
-This stories were recited with the kind help of different actors, some of which were local or had performed in the area.
+Lessons and art activities were tailored to school years 1-6.
+Each lesson combined presented information, Q&A sessions, and a pre-recorded storytelling segment that connected the themes to cultural references like nursery rhymes, Charles Dickens, and even Sesame Street.
+These stories were narrated with the help of various actors, some local or with connections to the area.

 This project has been made possible by Camden Giving.